Derived autoequivalences of length 2 flops via GIT: Abstract

 \section{Abstract}

 We obtain the derived autoequivalences of a flopping rational curve of length $2$ using GIT and the theory of windows applied to the universal length $2$ flop.
-We show that the stringy K\"{a}hler moduli space (SKMS) associated to the GIT problem, as constructed by Halpern-Leistner-Sam, matches the description of the space obtained for length $2$ threefolds by Hirano-Wemyss as a quotient of a Bridgeland stability manifold.
-Furthermore, we show that its fundamental group acts via contraction algebra and fibre algebra twists, hence recovering the monodromy action described by Donovan-Wemyss.
+We show that the stringy K\"{a}hler moduli space (SKMS) associated to the GIT problem, as constructed by Halpern-Leistner--Sam, matches the description of the space obtained for length $2$ threefolds by Hirano--Wemyss as a quotient of a Bridgeland stability manifold.
+Furthermore, we show that its fundamental group acts via contraction algebra and fibre algebra twists, hence recovering the monodromy action described by Donovan--Wemyss.
 In particular, this shows that the two approaches to building the SKMS agree in this setting.